I’m a huge fan of Allbirds shoes, so I was excited when they released a new high-performance shoe designed for running.

 - Other Shoe Reviews

-Note: Allbirds sent me the Dashers for review but this is my honest opinion.
-Simon and I have both paid for Allbirds shoes before and as we travel light, we wouldn’t keep travelling with shoes we didn’t love.
+Note: Allbirds sent me my first pair for this Allbirds Tree Dasher review but this is my honest opinion.
+I have since paid for my second and third pair.

 Allbirds Tree Dashers Details